Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 The principal key is C major, but there are hints at two closely related keys: G major and A minor.

 Section B is also in C major but briefly flirts with the closely related 'dominant' key of G major.
-That's done by the use of F# and the chord D7, both of which are foreign to the key of C major but as they're native to the key of G major, they lead to G major very strongly and almost cause a change of key when the G major is heard.
-Any notion of that is short-lived, however, as F natural, which is foreign to G major but native to C major, brings us back home to the real key of C major.
+That's done by the use of the note F# and the chord D7, both of which are foreign to the key of C major.
+However, as they're native to the key of G major, they lead to the chord G major very strongly and almost cause a change of key when the G major chord is heard.
+Any notion of that is short-lived, however, as F natural, which is foreign to the key of G major but native to C major, brings us back home to the real key of C major.

 Musical Features at a Glance